libvirt/libvirt-rust/README.md

 ## Contributing

-To look at what is missing
+Any bug fixes and other improvements are welcome at any time.
+It's possible to look at what is missing by running command like:

 ```
 $ python tools/api_tests.py virDomain